phac-nml/irida/doc/user/tutorials/assembly/index.md

 Once the pipeline is selected, the next page provides an overview of all the input files, as well as the option to modify parameters.

-![assembly-pipeline-page.png][]
+![assembly-pipeline-page][]

 We will use the default parameters.
 Please select the **Ready to Launch?** button to continue.

-![ready-to-launch-button.png][]
+![launch-button][]

 Once the button is selected you should see a screen showing that your pipeline has been launched.

-![pipeline-launch.png][]
+![pipeline-launched][]

 Monitoring Pipeline Status
 ==========================

-To monitor the status of the launched pipeline, please select the **Analysis > Your Analyses** menu.
+To monitor the status of the launched pipeline, please select the **Analysis > Your Analyses** menu or click the **Let's see how this pipeline is doing** button.

-![your-analyses-menu.png][]
+![view-your-analyses][]

 The will bring you to a page where you can monitor the status of each launched workflow.

-![your-analyses-page.png][]
+![monitor-analyses][]

-Clicking the pipeline name **AssemblyAnnotationCollection_...** will bring you to a page for that analysis pipeline.
+Clicking the pipeline name will bring you to a page for that analysis pipeline.

-![assembly-pipeline-page-details.png][]

-This page will continue to refresh as the pipeline progresses through each stage.
 It will take a few minutes for the assembly and annotation pipeline to complete.

 Viewing the Results
 ===================

 Once the pipeline is complete, you will be given the option to download the results of the analysis.
 Please click **Download** to download these results now.

 ![assembly-pipeline-results.png][]